nick-aschenbach/nick-aschenbach.github.io/source/_posts/2014-07-26-wood-boards-from-voronoi-diagrams.markdown

 {% img left /assets/2014-07-26-wood-boards-from-voronoi-diagrams/images/voronoi.png 300 auto Voronoi Diagram %}

 I find that projects that engage both the analytical and creative parts of my brain are especially fun.
-Last summer I started making some custom wooden parts based on a space partitioning algorithm called a Voronoi Diagram (at left).
+Last summer I started making some custom wooden parts based on Voronoi Diagrams (at left).

 First, a number of seed points are generated.
 Then the space is divided into Voronoi regions, which are sets of points closest to a seed point than any other.
 Typically, each region has a randomly generated color.
 The black dots in the image indicate the location of the seed points.